Pavgro/Top_Hacker_News/README.md

 ***

-If you want news of more then desired number of votes you can edit
+If you want news of more than desired number of votes you can edit

 `Line 29.  if points > 100:`